ReginaHaley/excel-project-management-analysis/README.md

 ## 📊 Project Overview

-The dataset includes 46 projects across 15 departments such as Operations, Marketing, Research, and Support.
+The dataset includes 46 projects across 15 departments such as Operations, Marketing, Research and Support.
 Using Excel, I created:

 - A **PivotTable** to summarize the number of projects per department
 - A **Pie Chart** to visually represent how projects are distributed across departments